-“When I see a happy buyer, I often ask why they chose their agent.
-If most things are equal during the interviews, buyers usually choose someone they feel comfortable with and relate to, along with listening to their needs.
+“When I see a happy buyer, I often ask why they chose their agent,” says Andrea Kia, Broker-in-Charge and Co-Owner of Homequest Hawaii.
+“If most things are equal during the interviews, buyers usually choose someone they feel comfortable with and relate to, along with listening to their needs.
 After all, you are going to be spending a lot of time with this person and you should feel at ease.
 Good agents don’t pressure you into making a purchase that isn’t right for you or over your budget.
 They do guide you in the right direction and are assertive when necessary.
-They should put your needs first and “have your back”.
-A professional, ethical and knowledgeable agent can be your greatest asset in the home buying process… choose well!” says Andrea Kia.
+They should put your needs first and ‘have your back.’
+A professional, ethical and knowledgeable agent can be your greatest asset in the home buying process,” says Kia.

 If you don’t have an exceptional Realtor in mind, our team will be happy to refer you to one!
 Contact us at 808-792-4251 or fill out our online application.
 We look forward to hearing from you!